tettusud/merge-jsons-webpack-plugin/README.md

 merge i18n json files which are in different modules into a single final json files in angular2 or react modules.

+# Latest version and breaking changes.

+* Breaking changes introduced in latest version 2.0.0, now all values will be overwritten including arrays, earlier behaviour was to concatenate array and overrite literals.Going foward to concatenate either literals or arrays, pass **overwrite** false as an input, this will concatenate all values in target with source values.

+* This version also fixes compatibility issue with **Webpack 5**

 ## Usage